 Future Proof Your Returns Process for the Festive Period & Beyond

 As everything around us becomes more digitalised, eCommerce has proven itself to be the way forward, but it comes with drawbacks.
-Firstly, and foremost, being able to touch the actual product, trying it on and having that ‘evaluation’ process instore.
+Firstly, and foremost, being able to touch the actual product, try it on and have that ‘evaluation’ process in-store.
 A lot of customers value this aspect which keeps our highstreets brick & motor stores valued by many.

 Secondly, the everyday problems that always occur; item does not fit, item does not look as shown on the screen or described, and the item is faulty or damaged.

-Retailers are responsible for picking up the initial front-end costs if any returns need to be made from the customer, as a common part to an online stores policy, this gives consumers the confidence to shop freely and hassle-free on their website or online channels.
+Retailers are responsible for picking up the initial front-end costs if any returns need to be made from the customer, as a common part of an online store policy, this gives consumers the confidence to shop freely and hassle-free on their website or online channels.